heliocloud-data/platform/install/daskhub/README.md

 We will setup an admin machine (an EC2 instance) and other infrastructure via AWS CDK (we assume this has been done in accordance with the HelioCloud framework install).
 This admin machine is where we run the Kubernetes install and interact with the Daskhub.

 1. Deploy Daskhub through CDK (instructions [here](../README.md))
-   - Ensure that the DaskHub is being deployed with the configuration file (see [the sample configuration file for details](../instance/example.yaml))
+   - Ensure that the DaskHub is being deployed as part of your HelioCloud instance by setting `enabled.daskhub` to `True` in your instance configuration file stored at `instance/name_of_instance.yaml`(see [the example instance configuration file for details](../instance/example.yaml))
-     - Must set `enabled.daskhub` to `True` in the HelioCloud instance configuration YAML as well as any necessary parameters in the `daskhub` block
-6. SSM into EC2 instance either through command line or using AWS Console EC2 Instance Connect
+2. SSM into EC2 instance either through command line or using AWS Console EC2 Instance Connect
    - <details><summary>Through SSM</summary><blockquote>

         ~~~~